TANK8K/nvchad-config/README.md

-# -nvchad-config
+nvchad-config
-My custom NvChad configuration
+My custom NvChad configuration (main used as Python development)